msanchezalcon/GitHub-Actions-Demo/README.md

 In this example, the linter is triggered whenever code is pushed to the repository, ensuring that all new code is checked against our linting rules before it is merged.

-## Key Terminology for Understanding GitHub Actions:
+## Key Terminology for Understanding GitHub Actions

 - **Events**: Trigger the workflow (e.g., code push, pull request).
 - **Jobs**: Independent tasks that run in the workflow, either sequentially or in parallel.